exercism/website-copy/tracks/ruby/exercises/resistor-color-duo/mentoring.md

 * Extracting the values in a `constant`, outside of the method
 * Two possible approaches:
   - Iterating over the color names, and join them together to compose a 2-digit number
-b) Acknowledging the position of each band, by treating the first color as 'tens' and the second as 'ones'.
+  - Acknowledging the position of each band, by treating the first color as 'tens' and the second as 'ones'.

 ```ruby
 class ResistorColorDuo